ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 {: #out-of-band-checking title="Users receive tree heads while making authenticated requests to a Transparency Log.
 Users ensure consistency of tree heads by either comparing amongst themselves, or by contacting the Transparency Log over an anonymous channel.
-Requests that require authorization are not available over the anonymous channel." }
+Requests that require authentication do not need to be available over the anonymous channel." }

 # Deployment Modes